Mynogs/PPV2-Simulation-System/README.md

 ### Install
 Download the latest zip archive and unpack it.
-In the archive has the copyright notice and an other zip archive.
-P+ is stickware, so there is no install process and no installer.
+In the archive has the copyright notice and an other zip archive. p+ is stickware, so there is no install process and no installer.
 Simply unpack the nested archive in a folder on your computer disk or on a USB stick.
 Be sure you have read and write permission for this folder.

 ### Install blocks
 1. To install a block library, download the repository as zip file